Fear of Wasps Phobia Known As – Spheksophobia

 What Is Spheksophobia?

 Spheksophobia sufferers avoid gardens, parks, and similar locations.
-After all, wasps are likely to be found in places where flowers, trees, or bushes grow in profusion.
-Sometimes, people with this phobia are scared to even step out of their houses.
+After all, wasps are likely to be found in places where flowers, trees, or bushes grow.
+Sometimes, those with this phobia are scared to even step out of their homes.
+They experience a range of symptoms including anxiety and panic attacks.
+In some cases the phobia is so severe that it interferes with daily life.

 How Common Is Spheksophobia?

+Is it normal to be terrified of wasps?
+It’s quite common since these insects are notorious for their painful and toxic stings.
+These insects are similar to bees but are larger and more aggressive.
 Wasps do not leave their stinger behind in human skin, so they can sting you multiple times.
 It’s difficult to protect yourself from this fast and ferocious insect.
 Some people have severe allergic reactions to wasp stings, which can be life-threatening.

+Like most animals, wasps usually won’t bother you if you leave them alone.
+But if you happen to disturb them or their nest, they will sting you in self-defense.
 Keep in mind that wasps may also attack humans without any warning.
 You may not be aware that you’ve gotten too close to a nest.
 Sometimes, wasp attacks happen for no apparent reason.

 What Causes Spheksophobia?

 If you’ve experienced a wasp’s sting or you’ve seen someone get stung, you’re likely to develop a phobia of wasps.
 You may also develop this phobia after watching a nature documentary or reading a news article about wasps.
+Sometimes, parents might unknowingly pass on this phobia to their offspring.
+If you keep warning your children to be wary of wasps, they’re likely to be prone to phobia.

 Spheksophobia Symptoms

-People suffering from this fear of wasps are likely to suffer from these symptoms.
+People suffering from this fear of wasps are likely to suffer from these symptoms:

 Physical Symptoms